-European markets opened higher Monday, following an advance in Asia.
+European markets closed sharply higher on Monday, following an advance in Asia.
 Shanghai and Hong Kong were closed for the Lunar New Year.
-U.S. markets will be closed Monday for Washington's Birthday.
+U.S. markets remained closed Monday for Washington's Birthday.

-Optimism that Washington will come through on trillions of dollars of more aid for the economy and encouraging company earnings reports have helped stocks grind higher this month, along with hopes that the coronavirus vaccine rollout will set the stage for stronger economic growth in the second half of this year.
+Optimism that the U.S. government will come through on trillions of dollars of more aid for the economy and encouraging company earnings reports have helped stocks grind higher this month, along with hopes that the coronavirus vaccine rollout will set the stage for stronger economic growth in the second half of this year.

 Democrats have decided to use a legislative process that does not require Republican support to pass the $1.9 trillion package proposed by President Joe Biden.